DNN-Connect/razor-blade/README.md

 This library should grow, so we must think ahead how we name our methods to ensure that they are consistent.
 Here are the guidelines as of now:

 1. Abbreviations like HTML are written as Html
-1. Most commands will be a verb-object or a question-object combination, for example
+1. Most commands will be a object.verb or object.question, for example
-    * SplitText
-    * StripHtml
-    * HasHtml
-1. The verbs / questions currently recommended are
-    * Has...
+    * Text.Crop
-    * Get...
+    * Tags.Remove

-1. The object terms currently recommended are
-    * ...Text - this means real text-contents, so a null-string on `HasText(someString)` will report as `false`.
+## Testing Conventions

+We want to deliver something super-reliable, so every method must have tests to validate them, and ensure that edge cases are also handled.